What is Growing Justice?

 Absolutely.
 We know it takes more than just job training to begin to change the employment outlook for formerly incarcerated people when 60-75% are still jobless a year after release, despite their determination to find work.

-We’re working with some of the largest vertical farming and controlled environment agriculture (CEA) companies in California and beyond to create a pipeline to entry-level jobs that pay well above minimum wage at companies committed to equal opportunity hiring and invested in the success and professional advancement of their employees.
-Our expanding roster of corporate partners includes Square Roots, Bowery Farming and Fork Farms, as well as Agritecture and Skout Strategy.
-We’re also partnering with Honest Jobs to help companies fully welcome and on-board new employees with a history of incarceration.
+We’re working with some of the largest vertical farming and controlled environment agriculture (CEA) companies to create a pipeline to entry-level jobs that pay well above minimum wage at companies committed to equal opportunity hiring and invested in the success and professional advancement of their employees.
+Our expanding roster of corporate partners includes Square Roots, City Roots, Palmetto AgriBusiness Council, and the South Carolina Department of Employment and Workforce, as well as Agritecture, AmplifiedAg, and Skout Strategy.
+We’re also partnering with Honest Jobs and Center for Employment Opportunities to help companies fully welcome and on-board new employees with a history of incarceration.

 When will Growing Justice start operating?